 SPE 344, 346, or 348 may be substituted for SPE 350 for those seeking categorical out-of-state certification.

-A minimum grade of B- in these internship courses and satisfactory completion of Praxis II is required to complete the certification program.
+A minimum grade of B- in these internship courses and satisfactory completion of Praxis Core is required to complete the certification program.

-Courses required in other academic areas: MA 110 and 113, English composition, literature, art or music, United States history, non-Western culture, social science other than education, laboratory science other than psychology, second physical science course (need not include a lab, may include psychology).
+Courses required in other academic areas: Literature, Composition, art or music, U.S. history, non-Western culture, social science other than education, one natural science with a lab other than psychology, two additional natural sciences (need not include a lab, one of which may include psychology), three math courses (may include, MA110, MA113, PSY200, and EC100, excluding MA100).

 Demonstrated writing proficiency in the major through one of the following: